• Best 30lb Reels for Saltwater Fishing

 Best 20lb Reels for SoCal Saltwater Fishing

 The 20lb class is the sweet spot for a huge chunk of SoCal fishing.
-It’s heavy enough to handle yellowtail in open water, light enough for calico bass in the kelp, and versatile enough that one reel in this class can cover most of what a party boat or private boat throws at you.
-If you’re building your SoCal tackle arsenal and need one reel that does the most, this is the line class to start with.
+Heavy enough to turn a schoolie yellowtail on the rail, light enough for calico bass in the kelp, and versatile enough that a single reel in this class covers most of what a party boat or 6-pack throws at you.
+If you’re building out a SoCal tackle arsenal and need one reel that does the most work, this is the line class to start with.

-This guide covers both spinning and conventional reels in the 20lb class, because both have their place depending on what you’re doing.
-When you’re ready to step up to heavier fish, see our 30lb reel guide.
+This guide covers both spinning and conventional reels, because both have their place depending on what you’re fishing.
+When you’re ready to step up to bigger yellowtail and tuna, see the 30lb reel guide.

 Best spinning: Shimano Saragosa SW 5000 — the SoCal workhorse.
 Bulletproof, smooth, handles everything.